The best place and time to live in the Milky Way: Model assumptions

-For SNIa we assume the redshift distribution derived by \citet{2012PASA...29..447M}.
-This function is derived by convolving the star formation history of \citet{2006ApJ...651..142H} with a power law delay time distribution (DDT $\sim t^{-1}$).
-This DDT, in addition to ensuring an excellent fit to the observed SN rates, supports the hypothesis of a double-degenerate progenitor origin (i.e merger of two WDs) for SNe Ia \citep{1984ApJ...277..355W}.
-The SNIa rate is shown by the red line in Fig.\ref{psi}.
+For SNIa we assumed the redshift distribution derived by \citet{2012PASA...29..447M}.
+This function is derived by convolving the star formation history of \citet{2006ApJ...651..142H} with a power-law delay-time distribution (DDT $\sim t^{-1}$).
+This DDT, in addition to ensuring an excellent fit to the observed SN rates, supports the hypothesis of a double-degenerate progenitor origin (i.e., a merger of two white dwarfs) for SNe Ia \citep{1984ApJ...277..355W}.
+The SNIa rate is shown with the red line in Fig.\ref{psi}.

-The cosmic rates of the the three classes of transients considered in this work are compared in Fig. \ref{psi}. $\psi_{\rm SGRB}(z)$ and $\psi_{\rm SNIa}(z)$ peak at a lower redshift compared to $\psi_{\star}(z)$ due to delay between their formation as a binary and their merger. $\psi_{\rm LGRB}(z)$ peaks at higher redshift due to the metallicity bias.
+The cosmic rates of the three classes of transients considered in this work are compared in Fig. \ref{psi}. $\psi_{\rm SGRB}(z)$ and $\psi_{\rm SNIa}(z)$ peak at a lower redshift than $\psi_{\star}(z)$ because of the delay between their formation as a binary and their merger. $\psi_{\rm LGRB}(z)$ peaks at a higher redshift because of the metallicity bias.